Compose Integration

 automatically — no manual tear-down.
 The underlying granular

-subscription inherits the store's threading guarantees; pair the bridge
+subscription inherits the store's threading guarantees; if you dispatch

 See also